 Now that fall is officially here, the pumpkin spice madness is in full swing.
 Do you know what rhymes with pumpkin spice?
 Sugar.
 Nearly every food product on the grocery store shelves labeled with the quintessential flavor of fall is loaded with refined sugar and other processed ingredients.
-But not this oatmeal recipe made from scratch and guaranteed to make all your pumpkin spiced dreams come true.
+But not this simple, no cook overnight oatmeal recipe made from scratch and guaranteed to make all your pumpkin spiced dreams come true.
+If you want to know more about how to cook and make oatmeal, and the different types of oats available, read our guide How to Make Oatmeal Perfect Every Time: Elevate Your Breakfast Game.

 Everything from yogurt, ice cream, potato chips, cookies, bread, and popcorn have been given the pumpkin spice treatment.
 Do they taste good or contain actual pumpkin?
 The jury is still out.
 And the worst part is that most of these food products don’t even contain real pumpkin at all!
 Instead they’re concocted with a host of artificial flavorings alongside all the sugar.
 Let’s get real with our pumpkin spice--let’s use actual pumpkin in our oatmeal recipe!